JakBul/Premier-League-Quiz/README.md

 What these users would be looking for:
 * Clear information and easy-to-use interaction
-* Good & simple looking design that provides inspiration and makes the quiz look desirable
+* Good & simple-looking design that provides inspiration and makes the quiz look desirable

 This quiz has been built to offer all of these things.
 An effort was taken to provide as intuitive interaction as possible for every user visiting the webpage.